robotevan/Lidar_Mapper_py3/README.md

 matplotlib, used for 3d visualization, much slower for large sample sizes (No GPU)

 # Results
 The Setup provides multiple scan resolutions, scans can take anywhere from a minute all the way up to 30 minutes.
 The following scan consists of 1023802 saved in a CSV file.
 Visualization was done using JavaScript and ThreeJ, a Javascript library that harnesses the power of WebGL for 3D graphics.
-The source code for the browser visualizer can be found on my githun at:INSERT LINK.
+The source code for the browser visualizer can be found on my githun at:https://github.com/robotevan/PointCloudVisualizer.
 ![Image of Point Cloud](https://github.com/robotevan/Lidar_Mapper_py3/blob/master/RoomScan.png)